 Ministries United Silver Spring / Takoma Park (MUSST).
 We are a member congregation of MUSST, a faith-based, interdenominational organization that provides emergency financial assistance low-income people living in the lower Silver Spring / Takoma Park area to prevent eviction, utility cut-off, and help pay for medical prescriptions.

 Scouts.
 Numerous girl and boy scout troops meet at the church campuses.
 We are proud to host all of them, but Troop 209 is among the oldest, active Boy Scout Troops in the Washington, DC area.
-Stop by during October for their fantastic pumpkin patch!
+Stop by the front lawn of the DT campus during October for their fantastic pumpkin patch!

 SHELTER (India).
 This program provides housing, medical care, education, and other resources to orphans in Chennai, India suffering from HIV/AIDS.
 As a Christian organization, SHELTER struggles to compete for funding necessary to providing these life-sustaining services for children.
 Watch a short video about this program here.